Web Development

 Step4: Complete Frontend and Backend Development

 Frontend is the part of the web app development that users see and interact with.
-Backend is the server side, where most of the coding happens.
-This is the longest and most important part of development.
-During this stage, stay in touch with your developer, keep track of your progress, and make sure everything is finished on time.
+The backend is the server side, where most of the coding happens.
+The longest and most significant stage of development is this one.
+Maintain communication with your developer throughout this phase, monitor your development, and ensure that everything is completed on schedule.

 Step5: Testing